theOehrly/Fast-F1/docs/examples/basics.rst

 FastF1 is built mainly around Pandas DataFrame and Series objects.
-If you are familiar with Pandas you'll immediately recognize this and working with the data will be fairly straight forward.
+If you are familiar with Pandas you'll immediately recognize this and working with the data will be fairly straightforward.
 (If you're not familiar with Pandas at all, it might be helpful to check out a short tutorial.)